Kubeflow model serving API setup

 print(f"Input: {data}")

-For more information about the KServe tool, please refer to the Kubeflow > KServe official documentation.
+For more on KServe, refer to Kubeflow > KServe documentation.

 -